Benedict's admirers keep streaming to Vatican to honor him

 Francis will eulogize his predecessor at the funeral, which the Vatican has said would be marked by the simplicity that Benedict requested.

-Since Benedict was no longer head of Vatican City State, as opposed to funerals of previous popes, who died when they were reigning, only two countries — Italy and his native Germany — will send official delegations.
+Since Benedict was no longer head of Vatican City State, in contrast to protocols for funerals of popes who died when they were reigning, only two countries — Italy and his native Germany — will send official delegations, according to the Vatican.

-With no need to elect a new pontiff following this former pope’s death, cardinals who attend the funeral won’t be staying on to meet in a secret conclave to pick the man who will help shape the Church’s direction.
+With no need to elect a new pontiff following this former pope’s death, cardinals who attend the funeral won’t have to stay on in Rome to vote in a secret conclave to pick the next man who will help shape the Church’s direction.

+Still, with cardinals from around the world flocking to Rome to mourn the former pope, Francis would have ample opportunity to confer with these “princes of the Church,” who — besides electing future pontiffs — serve as privileged advisers to reigning popes.

+The last decade saw an uneasy kind of equilibrium over the presence in the Vatican of a retired pope and a reigning pope.

+On Tuesday, two powerful U.S. churchmen, Cardinals Timothy Dolan of New York and Sean Patrick O’Malley of Boston, attended Mass in the basilica being celebrated at an altar just behind the central viewing area for Benedict’s body.

-In a possible reflection of the absence of immediate intrigue that usually builds before a conclave, Francis largely conducted business as usual.
-On Tuesday, he was set to meet with the cardinal who heads the Italian bishops conference, bid farewell to South Korea’s ambassador to the Holy See in a courtesy visit and greet a delegation of an organization promoting brotherhood.
+Francis has largely conducted business as usual since his predecessor passed away.

+On Tuesday, he meet with the cardinal who heads the Italian bishops conference, bid farewell to South Korea’s ambassador to the Holy See in a courtesy visit, greeted a delegation of an organization promoting brotherhood and appointed new papal envoys to Uruguay and to United Arab Emirates.

-Also on Francis’ schedule was a meeting with the basilica’s archpriest, who on Monday, after Benedict’s body was transferred in a pre-dawn procession from the monastery to the basilica, sprinkled holy water and incense by the bier.
+Francis’ schedule also conferred with the basilica’s archpriest, who on Monday, after Benedict’s body was transferred in a pre-dawn procession from the monastery to the basilica, sprinkled holy water and incense by the bier.

 Follow AP’s coverage of Pope Benedict XVI at https://apnews.com/hub/pope-benedict-xvi